Nadino92/aws-s3-bruteforce/README.md

 #Random strings with lowercase letters, 3-5 chars long. <br>
 ./find_public_buckets.py -r abcdefghijklmnopqrstuvwxyz -cr 3-5

-# Use - All Permutations of a given set of chars, for a given length
+# Use - All Permutations of a set of chars, for a given length
 #Random strings with lowercase and numbers, 4 char long <br>
 ./find_public_buckets.py -cp abcdefghijklmnopqrstuvwxyz0123456789 -c 4